 Generally, the answer is yes, DCF has the authority to make placement decisions for children committed to their care.
 That does not mean, however, that foster parents have no ability to protect the children in their care.
 In fact, the law provides foster parents with rights.
 Absent an emergency, foster parents have a right to written notice 14 days prior to removal.
 Depending on the circumstances, foster parents may be able to have an administrative hearing to object to the removal.
 It is even possible in some cases for foster parents to present their case in court.

-If you are a foster parent and DCF tells you they are removing a foster child from your care, you should contact a foster parents’ rights attorney immediately.
+If you are a foster parent and DCF tells you they are removing a foster child from your care, you should contact me immediately.
 You have a very limited amount of time to take action to try to prevent the child from being subjected to multiple moves.